 By the time I packed the bike the next morning it was already getting on for midday, the excellent wine at dinner being the chief culprit.
 We set off with our sights set on Antuco, a massive volcano that dominates Laguna de la Laja, a glacial lake and national park near the border with Argentina.
 Our only constraint was that we had a hotel booked in Pucón (240 miles south-east) the following night.
 The plan today was to cross the Andes, into Argentina, and find somewhere to camp before dark.
 It was a great ride.
 The asphalt was good initially, lined with wildflowers, sweeping through undulating wheat fields dotted with bright green copses.
 The flat-twin effortlessly propelled us along the deserted black ribbon.
 It could have been France, except for the villages, which were mostly single-story, wooden shacks laid out in dusty grids.
 We soon encountered our first gravel track but it was hard-packed and my confidence grew as the big GS ate up the miles.
 As we climbed out of the lush valley and, into the Andes for the first time, Antuco’s snow-capped peak loomed in the distance.

-Eventually, we rejoined the main road, now high in the mountains, the tarmac lasted only a mile or two before disintegrating into a rubble track.
-As we wound our way up, it was clear there wouldn’t be many options for food, so we stopped for a late lunch at the first place we saw that showed any sign of life.
+Eventually, we rejoined the main road, now high in the mountains.
+The tarmac lasted only a mile or two before disintegrating into a rubble track.
+As we wound our way up, it was clear there wouldn’t be many options for food and we stopped for a late lunch at the first place we saw showing any sign of life.
 This transpired to be Anthucalhue Mountain Resort.
-This was a rather grand name given to a little group of cabañas in a patch of stunted pines and Rhododendron.
+A rather grand name given to a little group of cabañas in a patch of stunted pines and Rhododendron.
 The ‘resort’ sat up on a bluff, carved out of the bend in a steep-sided creek to the north and flanked by the track to the south.
-The eastern sky was dotted with pale grey spires, ice clinging impossibly to their faces and, towering above these, the volcano, jet-black where the snow had melted.
-As our host prepared a meal, I studied the map.
+The eastern sky was dotted with pale grey granite spires, ice clinging impossibly to their faces and, towering above these, the volcano, jet-black where the snow had melted.
+As our host prepared a meal I studied the map.
 One tiny dot on the Argentinean side of the mountains marked the only village for miles, virtually all unpaved, and with no guarantee of finding fuel, assuming we made it that far.
 I could only count on another 50 in the tank, and I realized the scarcity of gas stations meant we would have to take every chance to refuel.

 Parque Nacional Laguna del Laja, Antuco, Chile